haelyra/sha-256-hardware-accelerator/README.md

 # SHA-256-Hardware-Accelerator
 This is a hardware SHA-256 hashing core in SystemVerilog as a part of a Bitcoin style block hashing pipeline.
 Includes message scheduling, compression rounds, and control logic.
 Verified correctness using known test vectors and simulation, with a focus on clean RTL structure and predictable timing behavior.
+I’ve included the full RTL and testbench + transcripts so anyone can reproduce the results by running the project in Intel Quartus (or a similar SystemVerilog simulator).

 SHA-256 is a cryptographic hash function that takes an input message (up to 2^64 - 1 bits in the spec) and compresses it into a fixed 256 bit output (the digest).
 A tiny change in the input produces a completely different output, and the process is designed to be infeasible to reverse.
 Internally, the message is padded and processed in 512-bit blocks, running 64 rounds per block using rotates, XORs, ANDs, and modular additions with a fixed table of constants, while chaining a running hash state (h0–h7) across blocks.